volkertb/JetBrains-NASM-Language/README.md

     Added initial references implementation for goto declaration support.
     Fixed bug caused by an invalid index being used when getting references.
     Add plugin logo icon and now use svg for file icons.
+    Eliminated the dependency on the deprecated FileTypeFactory class.
+Now requires IntelliJ Platform 2019.2 or higher.

 # License